Avonex (interferon beta-1a)

 • Experience seizures

-For more details, read the full prescribing information of Avonex.
+For more information, read the full prescribing information of Avonex.

 By providing your email address, you are agreeing to our privacy policy.